-- You were born before January 1, 1995. - You are married. - You will be enrolled in a master's or doctoral program (graduate or professional program beyond a bachelor's degree) in 2018-2019. - You are currently serving on active duty in the US Armed Forces for purposes other than training. - You are a veteran of the US Armed Forces. - You have or will have children who will receive more than half of their support from you between July 1, 2018 and June 30, 2019. - You have dependents (other than your spouse or children) that live with you and receive more than half of their support from you now and through June 30, 2019. - At any time since you turned age 13, both your parents were deceased, or you were in foster care, or you were a dependent/ward of the court. - As of today, you are an emancipated minor as determined by a court in your state of legal residence. - As of today, you are in legal guardianship as determined by a court in your state of legal residence. - An any time on or after July 1, 2017, your high school or school district homeless liaison determined that you were an unaccompanied youth who is homeless or were self-supporting and at risk of being homeless.
+- You were born before January 1, 1997. - You are married. - You will be enrolled in a master's or doctoral program (graduate or professional program beyond a bachelor's degree) in 2020-2021. - You are currently serving on active duty in the US Armed Forces for purposes other than training. - You are a veteran of the US Armed Forces. - You have or will have children who will receive more than half of their support from you between July 1, 2020 and June 30, 2021. - You have dependents (other than your spouse or children) that live with you and receive more than half of their support from you now and through June 30, 2021. - At any time since you turned age 13, both your parents were deceased, or you were in foster care, or you were a dependent/ward of the court. - You are currently an emancipated minor or you were an emancipated minor as determined by a court in your state of legal residence. - You are currently in a legal guardianship or you were in a legal guardianship by a court in your state of legal residence. - At any time on or after July 1, 2019, your high school or school district homeless liaison determined that you were an unaccompanied youth who is homeless or were self-supporting and at risk of being homeless.

-- At any time on or after July 1, 2017, the director of an emergency shelter or transitional housing program funded by the US Department of Housing and Urban Development determined that you were an unaccompanied youth who was homeless or were self-supporting and at risk of being homeless. - At any time on or after July 1, 2017 the director of a runaway or homeless youth basic center or transitional living program determined that you were an unaccompanied youth who was homeless or were self-supporting and at risk of being homeless. - The Financial Aid Office may require documentation showing you meet the criteria for being an INDEPENDENT student.
+- At any time on or after July 1, 2019, the director of an emergency shelter or transitional housing program funded by the US Department of Housing and Urban Development determined that you were an unaccompanied youth who was homeless or were selfsupporting and at risk of being homeless. - At any time on or after July 1, 2019 the director of a runaway or homeless youth basic center or transitional living program determined that you were an unaccompanied youth who was homeless or were selfsupporting and at risk of being homeless.

+The Financial Aid Office may require documentation showing you meet the criteria for being an INDEPENDENT student.